 The International Hydrographic Organization (IHO), the global authority responsible for standardizing maritime names and boundaries, officially recognizes the name “Gulf of Iran (Persian Gulf)” as a compromise solution to the naming dispute.
 This designation acknowledges both Iran’s historical connection to the region and the sensitivities of Arab countries that prefer alternative names.
 However, the use of the term “Arabian Gulf” continues to be prevalent in most Arab countries and has gained traction in some international contexts, reflecting ongoing tensions and rivalries in the region.

 Despite the controversies surrounding its name, the Persian Gulf remains a vital waterway for global trade and energy security, linking the oil-rich countries of the Arabian Peninsula with major markets in Asia, Europe, and beyond.
-As such, efforts to preserve the historical and geographical accuracy of its name are essential for promoting mutual understanding, respect, and cooperation among nations in the region and ensuring the peaceful coexistence of diverse cultures and identities.
+As such, efforts to preserve its name’s historical and geographical accuracy are essential for promoting mutual understanding, respect, and cooperation among nations in the region and ensuring the peaceful coexistence of diverse cultures and identities.

-While the naming of the Persian Gulf has been the subject of controversy and dispute, the historical and geographical accuracy of its designation as the Persian Gulf remains undeniable.
+While the naming of the Persian Gulf has been controversial and disputed, the historical and geographical accuracy of its designation as the Persian Gulf remains undeniable.
 Throughout history, the term “Persian Gulf” has been consistently used in ancient texts, maps, and international treaties to describe the body of water that lies between Iran and the Arabian Peninsula.
-This name reflects the region’s historical association with the Persian Empire and its Persian-speaking inhabitants, who have inhabited the shores of the Gulf for millennia.
+This name reflects the region’s historical association with the Persian Empire and its Persian-speaking inhabitants, who have inhabited the shores of the Persian Gulf for millennia.

 Efforts to change or erase the name of the Persian Gulf, such as advocating for alternative names like the “Arabian Gulf,” are often motivated by political rivalries and nationalistic agendas rather than historical accuracy.
 Iran, as the primary steward of the Persian Gulf’s heritage and identity, vehemently defends the name “Persian Gulf” as a symbol of its cultural legacy and historical continuity.